EG-lisy/PlasmoVis/README.md

 Where:
 > 1. <b>Cursor Guide</b> will display a guide which will follow the movements of your cursor
-> 2. <b>Center Line</b> will display two guides at the middle of the Genomic Variant Browser
+> 2. <b>Center Line</b> will display two guides in the middle of the Genomic Variant Browser

 ### Track Settings